SmartlyDressedGames/Unturned-Docs/u3-sdk/faq.rst

 **Q: What platforms can I develop my mod for?**

 **A:** The SDK can target the same PC platforms as the Steam version of Unturned: Windows, macOS, and Linux (including Steam Deck).
 Please refer to the full license text for more details.

+**Q: Do I need to publish the source code for my mod?**

+**A:** No, you can keep your mod's code private if you wish.

+**Q: How are custom forks' servers affected by moderation?**

+Our server hosting guidelines only apply to servers that are accessible through Unturned's public server list.
+By default, servers hosted on forked projects are not visible in our public server list, although it is technically possible to make them appear there.
+Regardless of which version of the game a server is running, if it is listed in our public server list, it should comply with our server hosting guidelines.

+That said, maintainers of forked projects are free to establish and enforce their own server hosting guidelines.
+If you host a server for a forked project, you would need to follow any rules they set, or you may be subject to moderation by that project's maintainers.